Jason Friedberg and Aaron Seltzer: Criticism

 The critical reception of Friedberg and Seltzer's directorial efforts has been overwhelmingly negative.
-Common criticisms of their work include being heavily reliant on pop culture references, passing trends, product placement, scatological gags, gratuitous nudity, casual violence and offensive stereotypes for their humor, as well as mistaking plagiarism for parody.
+Common criticisms of their work include being heavily reliant on pop culture references, passing trends, product placement, toilet humor, gratuitous nudity, casual violence and offensive stereotypes for their humor, as well as mistaking plagiarism for parody.
 Disaster Movie and Meet the Spartans were rated the two worst films of 2008 by The Times.
 Additionally, every film they have directed has made it into Rotten Tomatoes' "Worst of the Worst" for the 2000s, only one scoring a spot outside of the bottom 25.
 The pair appears more often than any other person on the fan-voted list of "The 50 Worst Movies Ever" in noted British film magazine Empire; almost all of their films appear with a rank, and all are mentioned in the full review text.
 Flavorwire collectively lists the duo's entire filmography at #9 in its list of the 50 worst films of all time, saying:

 You may as well lump them all together, because they all bleed together in cinematic hell: the "parody" efforts of Jason Friedberg and Aaron Seltzer, which include Date Movie, Epic Movie, Disaster Movie, Meet the Spartans, Vampires Suck.
 They're sad, limp affairs that have all but single-handedly reduced the "spoof movie" from parody to mere quotation: From Napoleon Dynamite to Borat to the "Leave Britney alone!" guy, no payoff delights these comic geniuses more than cutting away to the flavor of the month, presumably causing the audience to roar with laughter, smack themselves on the forehead, and exclaim, "Hot damn, how the hell'd the Kardashians end up in thar?
 Hyuck, hyuck!"
 Their most recent efforts, the Hunger Games parody The Starving Games and the Hangover riff Best Night Ever, both sunk without a trace, meaning the jig might finally be up for these two rip-off artists.

 The two are frequent nominees of the Golden Raspberry Awards.
 The first was a Worst Screenplay nomination for Epic Movie at the 2007 Razzies and the following year the pair were nominated for Worst Picture, Worst Director, and Worst Screenplay for both Meet the Spartans and Disaster Movie.
 At the 2011 Razzies, Vampires Suck was nominated for Worst Picture, Worst Director, Worst Screenplay, and Worst Prequel, Remake, Rip-Off or Sequel.
 Critic Josh Levin of Slate stated: